 From downhill to slopestyle, the Deftrap is up to the task.
 Their simple geometry and open channeling help prevent mud, gunk, and snow from building up, and they can be used in all four seasons.

-Ten hardy pins, comprising eight replaceable steel and two nylon pins, add traction across the entire perimeter of the pedal.
+Ten hardy pins, comprised of eight replaceable steel and two nylon pins, add traction across the entire perimeter of the pedal.